silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskApi.md

 # **Submit**
 > Dictionary&lt;string, VariableValueDto&gt; Submit (string id, CompleteTaskDto completeTaskDto = null)

+Submit Form

 Completes a task and updates process variables using a form submit.
 There are two difference between this method and the `complete` method:  * If the task is in state `PENDING` - i.e., has been delegated before, it is not completed but resolved.
 Otherwise it will be completed. * If the task has Form Field Metadata defined, the process engine will perform backend validation for any form fields which have validators defined.
-See the [Generated Task Forms](https://docs.camunda.org/manual/7.14/user-guide/task-forms/_index/#generated-task-forms) section of the [User Guide](https://docs.camunda.org/manual/7.14/user-guide/) for more information.
+See the [Generated Task Forms](https://docs.camunda.org/manual/7.15/user-guide/task-forms/_index/#generated-task-forms) section of the [User Guide](https://docs.camunda.org/manual/7.15/user-guide/) for more information.

 ### Example
 ```csharp